Eisenhower

 Über diesen Titel

-If you think of our 34th president as little more than the babysitter-in-chief during the prosperous fifties, think again.
-Dwight Eisenhower was bequeathed an atomic bomb and was the first American president not to use it.
-He ground down Joseph McCarthy and McCarthyism until both became, as he said, “McCarthywasm”.
-He stimulated the economy to lift it from recession, built an interstate highway system, and, for good measure, turned an $8-billion deficit in 1953 into a $500-million surplus in 1960.
-(Ike was the last president until Bill Clinton to leave his country in the black.)
+America’s thirty-fourth president was belittled by his critics as the babysitter-in-chief.
+This new look reveals how wrong they were.
+Dwight Eisenhower was bequeathed the atomic bomb and refused to use it.
+He ground down Joseph McCarthy and McCarthyism until both became, as he said, "McCarthywasm."
+He stimulated the economy to lift it from recession, built an interstate highway system, turned an $8 billion deficit in 1953 into a $500 million surplus in 1960.
+(Ike was the last President until Bill Clinton to leave his country in the black.)

-The President Eisenhower of popular imagination is a benign figure, armed with a putter and little else.
-The Eisenhower of veteran journalist Jim Newton’s rendering is shrewd, sentimental, and tempestuous.
-He mourned the death of his first son and doted on his grandchildren but could, one aide recalled, “peel the varnish off a desk” with his temper.
-Mocked as a blunderbuss, he was in fact a meticulous manager.
+The President Eisenhower of popular imagination is a benign figure, armed with a putter, a winning smile, and little else.
+The Eisenhower of veteran journalist Jim Newton's rendering is shrewd, sentimental, and tempestuous.
+He mourned the death of his first son and doted on his grandchildren but could, one aide recalled, "peel the varnish off a desk" with his temper.
+Mocked as shallow and inarticulate, he was in fact a meticulous manager.
 Admired as a general, he was a champion of peace.
 In Korea and Vietnam, in Quemoy and Berlin, his generals urged him to wage nuclear war.
-Time and again, he considered and rejected it.
-And it was Eisenhower who appointed Chief Justice Earl Warren and who enforced desegregation in the schools.
+Time and again he considered the idea and rejected it.
+And it was Eisenhower who appointed the liberal justices Earl Warren and William Brennan and who then called in the military to enforce desegregation in the schools.